Below are the key requirements which participants and their entries should meet in order to be considered for the competition.

 - send a link to your social profile with shared publication OR a screenshot to firstname.lastname@example.org

 The Eurasian Prize Statuette

-The Eurasian Prize Statuette is only awarded to the entrants of Professional type who take the first place in one of the subcategories.
+The Eurasian Prize Statuette is only awarded to the entrants of Professional level who take the first place in any of the award subcategories.

-All winners and finalists of the Eurasian Prize, regardless of entrant level, are awarded the Eurasian Prize Certificate.
+All winners and finalists of the Eurasian Prize, regardless of the entrant level, category and subcategory, are awarded the Eurasian Prize Finalist Certificate.
 The Certificates vary based on the place taken and specify the entrant level (Professional/Student):

-- The Eurasian Prize Silver is awarded to Professional level entrants for the second place in any of the subcategories
+- The Eurasian Prize Silver is awarded to Professional and Student level entrants for the second place in any of the subcategories

-- The Eurasian Prize Bronze is awarded to Professional level entrants for the 3rd place in any of the subcategories
+- The Eurasian Prize Bronze is awarded to Professional and Student level entrants for the 3rd place in any of the subcategories

-The Master Hand (rus. “Рука Мастера”) is a highly-authoritative awards initiative that has been undertaken yearly by the regional branch of the professional Union of Architects for the last eleven years.
-In 2018, the Master Hand joins the Eurasian Prize Awards program as its special nomination targeting specifically completed projects in the subcategories Urban Development, Public Architecture, Industrial Architecture and Urban Housing of the Architecture and Urbanism category.
+The Hand of the Master (rus. “Рука Мастера”) is a highly-authoritative awards initiative that has been undertaken yearly by the regional branch of the Union of Architects of Russia for the last eleven years.
+In 2019-2020, the Master’s Hand joins the Eurasian Prize Awards program as its special award in professional competitions in Architecture, Urban Development and Design.

 The Eurasian Prize winners and finalists get exposure in multiple ways, which includes featuring your work: